fbpx

 Important Facts About Stage 3 Lung Cancer

-• Stage 3 is the turning point of advanced lung cancer, meaning the cancer can still be contained to one lung or it could have spread to other parts of the body.
+• Stage 3 is the turning point of advanced lung cancer, meaning the cancer can still be contained to one lung or the cancer may have spread to other parts of the body.

-• The most common treatment for stage 3 lung cancer is chemotherapy and radiation.
+• The standard treatment for stage 3 lung cancer is chemotherapy and radiation.

-• A stage 3 lung cancer diagnosis has three subcategories: 3A, 3B and 3C, all with important differences.
+• Stage 3 lung cancer has three subcategories: 3A, 3B and 3C, all with important differences.

-• The average survival time for stage 3 lung cancer is dependent on the subcategory designated.
+• The average survival time for stage 3 lung cancer is dependent on the designated subcategory.

 What Is Stage 3 Lung Cancer?